Rail rolling stock in New South Wales

-The railways of New South Wales, Australia, use a large variety of passenger and freight rolling stock.
+The government railways of New South Wales, Australia, use a large variety of passenger rolling stock.
 The first railway in Sydney was opened in 1855 between Sydney and Granville, now a suburb of Sydney but then a major agricultural centre.
 The railway formed the basis of the New South Wales Government Railways.
 Passenger and freight services were operated from the beginning.
 By 1880, there was a half hourly service to Homebush.